 There isn’t a yes or no answer to this question.
 The amounts of BPA and phthalates leaching into food depends on the type of plastic that's put in the microwave, the amount of time it's heated, and the condition of the container.
 Old, battered plastic containers and those that are heated – or stored – for longer periods of time pose the greatest risks.
 Likewise, higher fat foods like certain meats, and those heavy in cream and butter shouldn't be heated in plastic containers as fat is a greater carrier of chemicals.

 Unfortunately, this may mean that reusing and/or reheating your plastic takeout boxes may not be the best idea if you are concerned about unfriendly compounds migrating into your leftovers.

 How to Avoid BPA and Phthalates in Plastic

-Plastics that have the recycling symbol "7" usually contain higher levels of BPA, and plastics marked with the recycling number "3" are more likely to contain phthalates.
-But because these markings aren't used to indicate the additives in plastic, they can't really be relied upon.
+Plastics that have the recycling symbol "7" usually contain higher levels of BPA and plastics marked with the recycling number "3" are more likely to contain phthalates.
+But because these markings aren't used to indicate the additives in plastic, they can't really be relied upon to tell if or how much BPA and phthalates plastics contain.
 (There's no consensus, for example, on whether "5" plastics contain BPA.)